mahmudamatullah/mahmudamatullah/README.md

 ## Hi there 👋

-I’m Amatullah, a Data Engineer with a background in Computer Science.
-I build pipelines and explore data architecture in depth.
+I’m Amatullah, a Data Engineer with a Computer Science background.
+I build pipelines and love deep dives into data architecture.
-I also enjoy sharing technical knowledge through writing, because documenting problems is as important as solving them.
+I also enjoy sharing technical knowledge through writing because documenting problems is as important as solving them.

 ## Sample Projects